bayounetta/futch/pages/work.md

 The team I'm a part of [tweets](https://twitter.com/attackndefense) and [blogs](https://blog.mozilla.org/attack-and-defense/) about bug bounties and low-level specifics for security researchers.

-There's other bits of public and non-public code out there but you can find most of it on [GitHub](https://www.github.com/metalcanine) which should not be confused for my [résumé](/RESUME_PUBLIC.pdf)
+There's other bits of public and non-public code out there but you can find most of it on [GitHub](https://www.github.com/metalcanine) which should not be confused for my [résumé](/static/RESUME_PUBLIC.pdf)

+[//]: # "TODO: add public copy of resume"